PrimePlow/PrimePlow.github.io/_docs/Access/login.md

 ![Log In](/img/LogIn.png)
 * A secure login page requires users to provide a username and password.
-* New users can be added to your system by your administrator.
+* New users can be added to the system by an administrator.
-* If you forget your password, use the password reset tool.
+* Use the password reset tool if a password is forgotten.

 * * *
 [Next Page](https://primeplow.github.io/Map/map-index/)